 CCUS is expected to be used to decarbonise industrial processes, such as steel production.
 It could also find use in the power sector.

 Carbon dioxide is one of many gases in the exhaust streams of power stations and industrial processes.
 To be used or stored, it first needs to be separated.
 This can be done in a number of ways, such as passing the exhaust fumes through solvents or across catalysts and other substances that selectively bind to CO2.

 Oxyfuel combustion is slightly simpler than chemical absorption as no solvent is required.
-The unit which carries out this process is also relatively small so there is a possibility of retrofit to an existing plant with some alterations.
+The unit that carries out this process is also relatively small.
+This means there is a possibility of retrofit to an existing plant with some alterations.

-CCUS will be useful in decarbonising industries that are likely to have residual emissions to 2050 for example heavy industries like steel making and power generation that uses natural gas or biomass.
-However, CCUS capture rates are not 100% efficient, so there will still be some residual emissions.
+CCUS will be useful in decarbonising industries that are likely to have residual emissions to 2050.
+Obvious examples are heavy industries like steel making and power generation that uses natural gas or biomass.
+CCUS capture rates are not 100% efficient, so there will still be some residual emissions.

 Today, around 5kg of CO2 can be captured per person per year across the world, to a total of around 39.5 million tonnes.
-However global CO2 emissions are around 33 billion tonnes so there ia significant gap remains.
-Although the current planned pipeline will double the amount that can be captured per person, a much greater scale up is needed – around a thousand times the current level per person – to sequester the global average person’s carbon emissions of 5 tonnes (5000kgs) per year.
+Yet, global CO2 emissions are around 33 billion tonnes.
+So a significant gap remains.
+Although the current planned pipeline will double the amount that can be captured per person, a much greater scale up is needed – around a thousand times the current level per person – to sequester the global average person’s carbon emissions of five tonnes (5000kgs) per year.

 Before it can be used or stored, captured CO2 must be transported, usually via pipelines.
 For this, it is compressed into a liquid state and can then be moved through the pipelines, by ships or in road tankers.